-2 a.
+- a.
 Which sample do you believe will be obtained in highest yield?
 Explain.
-(2.5 points)
+(2.5 points) - b.

-b.
 Which sample do you believe will be obtained in highest purity?
 Explain.
-(2.5 points)

-3. List the major errors that could contribute to unexpected results (results that are inconsistent with your above predictions about yield and purity) in this experiment.
+(2.5 points) - 3.
+List the major errors that could contribute to unexpected results (results that are inconsistent with your above predictions about yield and purity) in this experiment.
 Explain how each error will influence the yield and melting point trends.
 Be very, very specific about the errors and realize there are at more than six places where you could lose control and upset the results.
+This is a question people have difficulty with and I highly suggest thinking about the procedure in a flow chart manner, thinking about each addition of water or heating very carefully.
+Most loss of control has to do with the loss of control of the volume of liquid in one flask compared with the other.
 (12 points)

-I think there's a better way to tare that ... Ο By Jack Maypole
+I think there's a better way to tare that ...

+By Jack Maypole